elevien/math106/schedule.md

 - refs.bib
 ---

 Unless otherwise noted all readings are from *Applied Stochastic Analysis* by E, Li and Vanden-Eijnden.
+Other textbooks are given on the <a href="{{ '/' | relative_url }}">home page</a>.
+Click the Week links for details on what we cover and suggestions on navigating the readings.
+I will update these the Friday before we cover the material.

 <table>
   <thead>